 WillaKenzie Estate wines are sold in over forty U.S. states and throughout Canada, Japan, China, Hong Kong and the United Kingdom.
-If you would like more information about WillaKenzie Estate wines or where to locate them, please contact one of our National & Export Sales Managers,
+If you would like more information about WillaKenzie Estate wines or where to locate them, please contact our National & Export Sales Manager.

 WillaKenzie Estate Wines

 Click on a wine below for technical information.

 Passion for Pinot with a Sense of Place is what defines this small, family owned winery dedicated to producing wines with the highest possible expression of terroir.
 Our Pinot Noir, Pinot Gris, Pinot Blanc as well as small amounts of Pinot Meunier, Gamay Noir and Chardonnay, are all produced from fruit grown sustainably on the Estate and reflect our French heritage.
 Take a virtual tour of our estate, or better yet come visit us and taste terroir at its best.
 We were founded in 1995.
 Our proprietors are Bernard & Ronni Lacroute.
 The Winemaker is Thibaud Mandet.

 We have 127 total acres planted.
 We produced and average of 15,000 cases per year.
 We are certified L.I.V.E.
 (Low Input Viticulture & Enology); O.C.S.W.
 (Oregon Certified Sustainable Winery); Salmon Safe, USDA Organic, and Demeter Biodynamic.

 All of our wine is made from 100% estate grown grapes, we do not source or sell fruit.
 We are committed to the well being of each member of our team, vineyard workers and admin alike, we provide a living wage & year-round employment with health benefits, 401K, paid vacation and education assistance.
 Innovation is a key component of our company character.
 We strive to improve upon existing winemaking practices with the goal of making superior wine while minimizing our eco-footprint.